khalid-hussain/shaheen/chap8.md

 chance.
 This decision will be very harsh but you will have to take it.
 It is not Abul Hassan's destiny but yours to conquer Andalus."

-Overwhelmed by emotions of happiness, fear and anxiety, Abu Abdullah said, "When will that time come?"
+Overwhelmed by emotions of happiness, fear, and anxiety, Abu Abdullah said, "When will that time come?"

 Abu Dawood replied, "Very soon.
 But remember my advice.
 Before that time arrives, it is your duty that your father and uncle should not have any suspicion about you.
 Why do you think they had left Al-Zeghel behind?"

 Abu Abdullah replied, "I know why.
-Because they don't have trust in me."
+Because they don't trust me."

-"Then it is your duty to gain back that lost trust again.
+"Then it is your duty to regain that lost trust.
 A lot needs to be sacrificed for the sake of the crown and throne.
-And also remember that if for some reason the Sultan or your uncle become suspicious of you then you will also loose my support forever."
+And also remember that if for some reason the Sultan or your uncle become suspicious of you then you will also lose my support forever."

 Abu Abdullah said, "I will follow your advice."

 "Then, my first advice to you is that you go to your father.
-If he has not slept as yet, then congratulate him on the victory and also tell him that you deeply regret not having the privilege of taking part in this battle.
+If he has not slept yet, then congratulate him on the victory and also tell him that you deeply regret not having the privilege of taking part in this battle.
 Then, first thing tomorrow morning, go and meet all the senior officials of the army and, if possible, distribute prizes among them.
 The Sultan will be very happy